 Facebook sets the standard for smart products based on data such as Strava.
 The social network giant has more than two billion customers around the world generating hundreds of petabytes of data, which they can analyse in intricate detail to work out behavioural patterns.

-Few organisations can compete with Facebook's resources, but they nonetheless are being pushed to deliver smart solution.
+Few organisations can compete with Facebook's resources, but they are nonetheless being pushed to deliver smart solutions.